phycochow/crisplab_bioinformatics/README.md

 # Peter-Crisp's-lab-NGS-transgene-detection-project
 These scripts develop a reliable model to determine transgenic organisms by extracting features from NGS data for supervised learning.

-This is one of my undergrad projects under Dr Peter Crisp at the University of Queensland.
+This is an undergrad project with Dr Peter Crisp at the University of Queensland.

 To install, go to terminal and:
 ```bash